openstack/trove-specs/specs/template.rst

   <launchpad-id or None>

-Can list additional ids if they intend on doing substantial implementation work on this blueprint.
+Can list additional ids if they intend on doing substantial implementation work on this spec.

 Milestones
 ----------

-Target Milestone for completion: eg. Kilo-2
+Target Milestone for completion: eg. Liberty-1

 Work Items
 ----------